-Chevrolet Trailblazer owners have reported 12 problems related to power steering pump (under the steering category).
+Chevrolet Trailblazer owners have reported 14 problems related to power steering pump (under the steering category).
+The most recently reported issues are listed below.

 After having taken a 25 mile trip, I discovered a large puddle of oil under my car and upon inspection found the power steering lines had all rusted in a shock mount and ruptured releasing the power steering fluid.
 My mechanic said if all the oil had drained out, it would have burned up the pump and cost an additional $350.
 Total cost of repair $623.